 Conditions and mental health issues I treat

 Dealing with regular moves for work or family career changes, cultural differences, and time away from home is not easy.
-I have extensive experience treating depression, anxiety, and other mental health issues that tend to come with living the life of a global nomad.
+I have extensive experience treating depression, anxiety, and other mental health issues (find out more here) that tend to come with living the life of a global nomad.

-Yet, I also understand the underlying issues that often accompany a globally mobile lifestyle, but that can be so difficult to articulate.
+Yet, I also understand the underlying issues that often accompany a globally mobile lifestyle that can be so difficult to articulate.